Philosophy, Computing, and Artificial Intelligence

 The agent, it seems, must have plans.

 The agent can construct them or retrieve them from a plan library.
-We can pretend (as we have gotten good at it) that there is a function, plan, that returns a plan given the KB and the intention.
+To get the plan, we can pretend we have a function, plan, that returns a plan given the KB and the intention.

 1. KB ← KBo; /* KBo are the initial beliefs */